Sasikala condemns Stalin’s remarks on jallikattu

 AIADMK General Secretary V.K.
 Sasikala today condemned DMK leader M.K.
-Stalin’s remarks over ‘jallikattu issue, saying he was hiding facts, especially on the legal battles to life the ban on ‘jallikattu’.
+Stalin’s remarks over jallikattu issue, saying he was hiding facts, especially on the legal battles to lift the ban on ‘jallikattu’.

 In a statement, Sasikala said that it was the former Chief Minister J. Jayalalithaa who filed a review petition on May 19, 2014 to revoke the ban on ‘jallikattu’.